shchurch/hawaiian_drosophila_ovaries_2018/README.md

 This file contains the coding scheme used to classify the taxa in our study, as recorded in *Magnacca, Karl N., David Foote, and Patrick M. O’Grady. _A review of the endemic Hawaiian Drosophilidae and their host plants._ Zootaxa 1728.1 (2008): 58.*

+## sequence_data_methods/
+This directory contains all of the genetic sequence data, code, and resultant gene trees used to perform the species delineation analysis.
+It also contains the final matrices used in the phylgoenetic analysis with BEAST.

 ## Phylogenetic results
 The following files are the results of our phylogenetic analysis of Hawaiian _Drosophila_.
 All are nexus format.